-At this point, we can see why the degree of centrality of the features which encode a bias is an important determinant of the bias's wider role in social cognition.
+At this point, we can see why the degree of centrality of the features which encode a bias is an important determinant of the bias' wider role in social cognition.
 Suppose we have shown that feature f is more central to our conception of FEMALE than to our conception of MALE.
-This means that f will have a greater degree of crosscontextual stability for FEMALE; specifically, f will be more likely to survive conceptual combinations and sub-categorisation involving FEMALE than those involving MALE.
-For example, f will be more likely to survive composition into subcategories such as FEMALE LAWYER, FEMALE DOCTOR and FEMALE POLITICIAN than to survive into MALE LAW-YER, MALE DOCTOR and MALE POLITICIAN.
+This means that f will have a greater degree of cross-contextual stability for Female; specifically, f will be more likely to survive conceptual combinations and sub-categorisation involving FEMALE than those involving MALE.
+For example, f will be more likely to survive composition into subcategories such as FEMALE LAWYER, FEMALE DOCTOR and FEMALE POLITICIAN than to survive into MALE LAWYER, MALE DOCTOR and MALE POLITICIAN.
 Furthermore, information about the details of the dependency networks allows us to make even more refined predictions.
 To illustrate, if, as we argued, SMART depends more on HARD WORK for FEMALE than for MALE PROFESSORS, then combinations and sub-categorisations that tinker with HARD WORK are predicted to have a stronger effect on SMART in the case of FEMALE PROFESSORS.
 For example, we have seen that participants think of professors as smart.
 Suppose we consider the class of LAZY MALE/FEMALE PROFESSORS.
 These combinations lower the rating of HARD WORK compared to the default ratings it gets in PROFESSORS.
-Given the gender differences in the dependency networks, this is predicted to more negatively affect the perceived degree of SMART-NESS for FEMALE PROFESSOR than for MALE PROFESSOR.
+Given the gender differences in the dependency networks, this is predicted to more negatively affect the perceived degree of SMARTNESS for FEMALE than for MALE PROFESSORS.